Joe’s Blog: A bowling ball of low pressure (THU-12/21)

+What’s amazing as well is that the average low for today’s date is 23°… so almost 30° above average to start the day!

-Here’s something else as well…on this date back in 1989…the low tanked to -18°…the start of our coldest 3 day period and our coldest lows ever in KC…on the 21st we dropped to -18…then on the 22nd we tanked to -23° establishing our all time record low for KC…and we promptly tied it the following morning on the 24th!.
+Here’s something else as well: On this date back in 1989 the low tanked to -18°, the start of our coldest three-day period and our coldest lows ever in Kansas City.
+On the 21st we dropped to -18, then on the 22nd we tanked to -23°, establishing our all-time record low for Kansas City… and we promptly tied it the following morning on the 24th!.

 Today: Cloudy with some patches of mist or drizzle.
 Highs in the mid to upper 50s